Scaling limits of random planar maps with a unique large face: Planar mobiles and the BDG bijection

-\end {lemma}
+\end{lemma}

-To prove this lemma we relate the labels of $\tau_n$ to a random walk indexed by the white vertices in $\tau_n$.
-In the following we will let $C_1,C_2,\ldots$ be constants which do not depend on the tree $\tau_n$ but may depend on other quantities which will then be explicitly indicated.
+To prove this lemma, we relate the labels of $\tau_n$ to a random walk indexed by the white vertices in $\tau_n$.
+We start by proving the result for $p>2$ and the general case follows by Jensen's inequality.
+In the following, we will let $C_1,C_2,\ldots$ be constants which do not depend on the tree $\tau_n$ but may depend on other quantities which will then be explicitly indicated.
 As before, denote the white contour sequence of a mobile $(\tau_n,\ell_n)$ by $(c_{i})_{0 \leq i \leq n}$ where by definition $c_n = c_0$.
 Let $\xi_1$, $\xi_2,\ldots$ be a sequence of independent random variables identically distributed as

 (This is a shifted geometric distribution with mean 0.)
 The $\xi_i$ will have the role of jumps of the random walk.
-For each black vertex $v \in \tau_n$ define the set $B_v \subseteq \mathbb{N}$ by
+For each black vertex $v \in\tau_n$, define the set $B_v \subseteq\mathbb {N}$ by